-Small projects on a big Heath
+Small projects on the big heath

 In 2006 Walters & Cohen won a RIBA-run competition to design a new cafe for the Hampstead Heath Lido in London.
 Our practice has been based near the Heath for more than 15 years and we were delighted to have the opportunity to improve local facilities and work with our community.